pengfeichen/CS193p-2020-EmojiArt/README.md

 .onTapGesture() { emojiSelection.removeAll() }
 ```
 6. Dragging a selected emoji should move the entire selection to follow the user’s finger.
+7. If the user makes a dragging gesture when there is no selection, pan the entire
+document.
 >1.
 To drag a selected emoji, we need to add `gesture()` view modifier for each emoji, and a gesture function `dragEmojiGesture(_ emoji:)` to return a `DragGesture` to handle the action.
 ```swift
 // View - EmojiArtDocumentView.swift